dotnet/docs-maui/docs/tutorials/notes-app/includes/note.md

     :::code language="csharp" source="../snippets/note/csharp/Notes/NotePage.xaml.cs" id="filename_variable" highlight="3":::

-    The code above constructs a path to the file, storing it in the app data directory of the device.
+    The code above constructs a path to the file, storing it in the app's local data directory.
 The file name is _notes.txt_.

 01. In the constructor of the class, after the `InitializeComponent` method is called, read the file from the device and store its contents in the `TextEditor` control's `Text` property: